stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/viewport.md

-# Scene view
+# Viewport

-The **scene view** allows you to view and navigate your game's world.
+The **viewport** allows you to view and navigate your game's world.

 TODO: IMAGE

 ## Navigating the world

-You can navigate the scene view by zooming and panning the camera.
+You can navigate the viewport by zooming and panning the camera.
 You are also able to quickly focus an object, making the camera teleport itself to it.

 | | Key | Description |
 | :-: | :-: | :-- |